 - pets (except for guide dogs and certified emotional support animals)

-- pillows, bed sheets, duvets or other items of bedding
+- pillows, bed sheets, duvets or other bedding

 - appliances or other equipment for heating or cooking purposes

 - boats or floatation devices, such as canoes, kayaks or rafts.

 Attendees are liable for any damage, however caused, to Trinity Retreat Center or injury to any person caused by violation of the Code of Conduct or this policy.
 The center reserves the right to retain attendee credit or debit card details and charge or debit such amounts to pay for loss, damage, costs or expenses.